pdybowski/news-app/README.md

 ### Libraries/tools

 -   [Babel](https://babeljs.io/) and its modules/plugins - converts ECMAScript 2015+ code into a backwards compatible version of JavaScript
--   [Webpack](https://webpack.js.org/) and its modules - bundles various dependencies, whether it be npm package or files we created and outputs it as bundled files browser can make use of
+-   [Webpack](https://webpack.js.org/) and its modules - bundles various dependencies, whether it be npm package or files created and outputs it as bundled files browser can make use of
 -   [prettier](https://prettier.io/) - code formatter for speeding up development
 -   [Bootstrap 5.0.2](https://getbootstrap.com/) - for mobile-first styling
 -   [FontAwesome](https://fontawesome.com/) - for variety of icons used across the app